 For anyone who has the privilege to try it, living abroad can give you the feeling of having a life that's just that little more interesting, more unusual, more exotic.
 A life that you have really picked, rather than just been born into.
 It's a chance to understand both your culture better, and learn a new one.

+Like everything in life, living in Germany has its pros and cons.
+You can also find more of them here.
 For me, however irrational, living in Germany gives me the feeling that by some kind of mix of bravery and good fortune, I've acquired a life that was not supposed to be mine.
 A life that would have been beyond the imagination of Younger Me in the small, nondescript market town where I grew up.
 Today, all these years later, as I'm walking the streets of Berlin, I'll still catch myself thinking “I don't belong here”, and then smiling...